September Livestream - Vulnerabilities: Gone in 30 Days

 Are there rate limits on each plan?

-The Starter and Growth plans are subject to anomaly detection to identify and prevent abuse.
+The Free and Starter plans are subject to anomaly detection to identify and prevent abuse.
 In addition, the model provider places limits on usage which may cause bursts of requests to be queued.
 Kusari may update rate limit policies in the future, but we will always provide ample advance notice.

 Support